 - Don't use capital letters for emphasis.
-Capitalised text is common in spam and untrustworthy ads.
+Capitalised text is common in spam and untrustworthy product listings.
 You should still use capitalisation when it's appropriate, including for abbreviations, phone numbers, countries and currency.
 For example, ADHD, UNICEF, 1-555-CALL-NOW, UK and USD.

-- Don't include promotional text.
-Don't add information such as price, sale price, sale dates, delivery, delivery date, other time-related information or your company's name.
-Include this information with the other attributes such as
+Don't include promotional text such as price, sale price, sale dates, dispatch, delivery date, other time-related information or your company's name.
+Include this information with the other attributes such as sale price

 These best practices can help you go beyond the basic requirements to optimise your product data for performance.

 - Be specific and accurate.
 The more specific that you are in your description, the easier it is for users to identify the product that they are searching for.